 WHAT DO ELECTRICAL WORKERS DO?

-There are four specialty areas where you will find electrical workers.
+There are three specialty areas where you will find Local 456 electrical workers.

-- VDV Installer Technicians-install circuits and equipment for telephones, computer networks, video distribution systems, security and access control systems and other low voltage systems.
+- Teledata (VDV) Installer Technicians - install circuits and equipment for telephones, computer networks, video distribution systems, security and access control systems and other low voltage systems.

 While the Outside Lineman works on the distribution network, bringing power from sources of generation to the customers, the Inside Wireman's job is to distribute and connect the customer's electrical equipment to that power source.
 The Inside Wireman installs and maintains all of the various types of electrical systems found in commercial and industrial facilities.
 Equipment used may include lighting, receptacles, motors, heating equipment, and systems that control the operation of all of a facility's energy usage.